-What Is The Law Of Diminishing Marginal Product?
+What Is the Law of Diminishing Marginal Product?

-Law of diminishing marginal product or productivity is an economic theory.
-It proclaims that while rising 1 input and maintaining other inputs at the constant degree might initially rise the output, further rises in that the input will have a restricted effect and will ultimately have nil consequence or a pessimistic effect on the output.
+The law of diminishing marginal product or productivity is an economic theory.
+It proclaims that increasing one input constant and maintaining other inputs constant helps in increasing the output initially.
+A further increase in the input has a restricted effect and ultimately has no consequence or a pessimistic effect on the output.

-What Is The Law Of Variable Proportions?
+What Is the Law of Variable Proportions?

 The law of variable proportions is based on the theory that when the quantity of a variable factor is increased or decreased while keeping other factors constant, there will be a change in the proportion between the two factors.
 It is referred to as the law of variable proportions in the theory of production.

 It is also known as the law of proportionality.
 It is mainly concerned with the changes in output that are observed when there is an increase or decrease in the units of a variable factor.